musatirgithub/E-Commerce/README.md

 - For encryption and decryption jwt package is used,
 - For backend security; express-rate-limit, helmet, xss-clean, cors, express-mongo-sanitize packages are used,
 - Token exchange between frontend and backend provided by adding double layered cookies (authentication token, refreshtoken),
-- Front end developed by using React,
+- Frontend is developed by using React,
-- Global state management is provided by using Redux-persist,
+- Global state management is done by using Redux-persist,
 - For providing multipage experience to user, React Router Dom is used,
 - For styling, traditidional Tailwind CSS is used.